 February is American Heart Month, a time to encourage Americans to take responsibility for their heart health.
 About 80 percent of cardiovascular disease cases are preventable, though it remains the number one killer and most expensive disease, costing nearly $1 billion a day.
 By learning about heart disease, you can protect your health and set a good example for your children and grandchildren.

 The most common causes of heart disease are high blood pressure, coronary artery disease, smoking, diabetes and stress.
-However, one cause that doesn’t get enough attention is drug and alcohol use.
+However, one cause that doesn’t get enough attention is drug and alcohol abuse.
 Drug abuse and the excessive use of alcohol are serious risk factors for heart disease.
 Even after you’ve recovered from addiction, it’s still possible to have long-lasting heart problems.

 Let’s learn more about how addiction affects the heart, which drugs are most troublesome and how holistic drug or alcohol rehab in Phoenix can help.

-How Does Substance Abuse Affect the Heart?
+How Does Drug & Alcohol Abuse Affect the Heart?

 Research shows that most illicit drugs have an adverse effect on the heart.
 Prolonged use of drugs and alcohol places stress on the heart and accumulates plaque in the arteries.
 Not to mention, most addicts don’t lead a heart-healthy lifestyle.
 They tend to sleep sporadically, eat fattening foods and exercise seldomly.